allpassportstamps/allpassportstamps.github.io/_posts/2025-08-29-Senegal-Stranded-on-Goree.md

 ![ngor]({{site.baseurl}}/assets/img/senegal/ngor.jpeg){:width="50%"}

-Ngor is an island about five minutes away from the northern shore of Dakar.
+Ngor is an island about five minutes from the northern shore of Dakar.
 I bought a ticket at the beach and took a small boat there and back.

 ![ngor_walk]({{site.baseurl}}/assets/img/senegal/ngor_walk.jpeg){:width="50%"}![resort_ngor]({{site.baseurl}}/assets/img/senegal/resort_ngor.jpeg){:width="50%"}